-She started her photographic career in 1988 as an independent photographer working on assignment for the world’s major magazines including Time, Newsweek, Life, Fortune, the New York Times Magazine, New York Magazine German Geo, French Geo, and the Sunday Times Magazine.
+She started her photographic career in 1988 as an independent photographer working on assignment for the world’s major magazines including Time, Newsweek, Life, the New York Times Magazine, New York Magazine, German Geo, and the Sunday Times Magazine.
 She covered a range of issues, from women under siege during war in Bosnia and Afghanistan, to domestic issues of criminal justice, reproductive rights, and political process.

-She received a BA from the University of Chicago and an MS from Columbia University Graduate School of Journalism.
+She received a B.A. from the University of Chicago and a M.S. from the Columbia Journalism School.